The Sims 5 Release Date: Features, News And Rumors

-In order to clarify your doubt, we can make some genuine predictions based on what Rodiek said.
-Maxis is ready to make the game and Electronic Arts will publish it, if they see enough revenue from the franchise that is currently going great on PC.
-The Sims 4 was launched in the year 2014 and even though EA didn't reveal exact sales figures, the publisher confirmed that the franchise has garnered great attention from the fan community and made solid revenue.
+To clarify your doubt, we can make some genuine predictions based on what Rodiek said.
+Maxis is ready to make the game and Electronic Arts will publish it if they see enough revenue from the franchise that is currently going great on PC.
+The Sims 4 was launched in 2014 and even though EA didn't reveal exact sales figures, the publisher confirmed that the franchise has garnered great attention from the fan community and made solid revenue.

-To answer your question, yes the Sims 5 will definitely be out and we can also predict when it will get launched based on past releases.
-The original Sims got released in 2000 and sold 11.5 million copies.
-The Sims 2 came out in 2004 and The Sims 3 in 2009 while a huge gap existed before the fourth instalment finally landed.
+To answer your question, yes, the Sims 5 will be out and we can also predict when it will get launched based on past releases.
+The original Sims was released in 2000 and sold 11.5 million copies.
+The Sims 2 came out in 2004 and The Sims 3 in 2009, while a huge gap existed before the fourth installment finally landed.

 Predicting the lifespan of the Sims 4 to find the Sims 5 Release Date (Assumption)

-The Sims 4 has lots of things going on at the moment and based on their immense contribution to the forums, it looks like the major Sim Gurus are focusing on the current game than a new one.
-At the same time, it is impossible to come up with a new game idea now and to get it released in the next two or three years unless they have already worked on creating wireframes for the new title.
+The Sims 4 has lots of things going on at the moment, and based on their immense contribution to the forums, it looks like the major Sim Gurus are focusing on the current game rather than a new one.
+At the same time, it is impossible to develop a new game idea now and get it released in the next two or three years unless they have already worked on creating wireframes for the new title.

-The current instalment has received a total of four huge expansion packs, five-game packs and twelve stuff packs till the first half of 2018.
-A lot of factors should be taken into consideration before we predict when the lifetime of the current game would end.
-As a matter of fact, it is nowhere close to wrapping up as only 9 solid packs have been launched for the game, while others are simple stuff packs.
+The current installment has received four huge expansion packs, five-game packs, and twelve stuff packs until the first half of 2018.
+A lot of factors should be taken into consideration before we predict when the lifetime of the current game will end.
+It is nowhere close to wrapping up as only nine solid packs have been launched for the game, while others are simple stuff packs.

-Besides, the developers at Maxis should fix a lot of things before they can talk about a new game.
-They are expected to give value for the money already spent by players, fix bugs, add new features and bring in more interesting expansion packs to the existing game, before moving on.
+Besides, the Maxis developers should fix many things before they can talk about a new game.
+They are expected to give value for the money already spent by players, fix bugs, add new features and bring in more interesting expansion packs to the existing game before moving on.

 Pets Expansion Pack is Not the End, Producer's Comment (Confirmed)

-According to Grant Rodiek during his interview with PC Games Insider, the Pets Expansion Pack which got released for the Sims 4 is not the end.
-He further said, “We are not going to sit back and relax, now that we have made the ultimate pack for the game.
-Pets are simply the start of a second wave and not the end of the cycle.
-We have more content planned, surprise our audience and deliver free content they could have fun with."
+According to Grant Rodiek during his interview with PC Games Insider, the Pets Expansion Pack, released for the Sims 4, is not the end.
+He further said: "We are not going to sit back and relax now that we have made the ultimate pack for the game.
+Pets are simply the start of a second wave, not the cycle's end.
+We have more content planned, surprise our audience and deliver free content they can have fun with."

-Now, that statement has a lot of meaning to it, because the team and the producers are super excited to focus on the current game.
-During the interview, producer admitted that they had a slightly rough start, which is what led them to roll out multiple free contents such as toddlers, outfits and more has been planned to keep the community happy.
-If they have 2-3 more large expansion or game packs planned, it wouldn't be surprising if the Sims 5 gets pushed to 2021 just in time for next-gen consoles.
+Now, that statement has a lot of meaning because the team and the producers are super excited to focus on the current game.
+During the interview, the producer admitted that they had a slightly rough start, which led them to roll out multiple free content such as toddlers, outfits, and more that have been planned to keep the community happy.
+If they have 2-3 more large expansions or game packs planned, it wouldn't be surprising if the Sims 5 gets pushed to 2021 just in time for next-gen consoles.

-The Sims 5 Development has Already Began (Theory Based on the Previous Announcement)
+The Sims 5 Development has Already begun (Theory Based on the Previous Announcement)

-In a detailed discussion in the Sims forum, a long time fan of the franchise and a gamer with the id agent_bev, claimed that EA and Maxis follow a particular pattern through the years when it comes to development.
-In order to easily understand the concept, you can take Rockstar as an example.
-When they launched GTA 5 in 2013, they most probably started development on Red Dead Redemption 2 which is getting launched in late 2018, five years later!
+In a detailed discussion in the Sims forum, a long-time fan of the franchise and a gamer with the id agent_bev claimed that EA and Maxis follow a particular pattern through the years regarding development.
+To easily understand the concept, you can take Rockstar as an example.

-A similar theory is made by agent_bev who said that the official FAQ section for the Sims 2 answered a question on when the Sims 3 will start development.
-Maxis announced without hiding anything saying that as soon as one base game ships, they will start working on another.
+A similar theory is made by agent_bev, who said that the official FAQ section for Sims 2 answered a question on when Sims 3 will start development.
+Maxis announced without hiding anything, saying that as soon as one base game ships, they will start working on another.

-Considering the time it takes to develop new titles and resources involved, it is not surprising if we come to know that the Sims 5 is already in development.
-The actual release date will, however, be decided based on the lifecycle of the existing game, which seems to have more years to go especially with the fact that they recently got released on the consoles.
-The fanbase is now being expanded on two completely new platforms, the PS4 and the Xbox One which may delay launch date but it could be in development already.
+Considering the time it takes to develop new titles and the resources involved, it is not surprising if we come to know that the Sims 5 is already in development.
+The actual release date will, however, be decided based on the lifecycle of the existing game, which seems to have more years to go, especially since they recently got released on the consoles.
+The fanbase is now being expanded on two completely new platforms, the PS4 and the Xbox One, which may delay the launch date but could already be in development.

-What to Expect in the Sims 5?
-New Features, Gameplay and New Platforms!
+What to Expect from the Sims 5?
+New Features, Gameplay, and New Platforms!

 No Loading Screens and a Large World

-One of the biggest things that will and could set the Sims 5 apart from older games is that there will be no loading screens at all with a large world to explore.
-Sadly, this is not going to be groundbreaking, but rather an essential feature.
-Many of the Sims games in the past including the Sims 3 allowed characters to walk through, but the current instalment removed it.
+One of the biggest things that will and could set the Sims 5 apart from older games is that there will be no loading screens with a large world to explore.
+Sadly, this will not be groundbreaking but rather an essential feature.
+Many of the Sims games in the past, including the Sims 3 allowed characters to walk through, but the current installment removed it.

-A large world where you can go to work, party and come back home is a basic need.
-Almost every gaming machine, be it consoles or smartphones deliver raw hardware power.
-It should be easy to incorporate an actual map and allow you to interact with other real players in extensive multiplayer sessions (but, that could make it like World of Warcraft, right?).
+An extensive world where you can go to work, party, and come back home is a basic need.
+Almost every gaming machine, console, or smartphone delivers raw hardware power.
+It should be easy to incorporate an actual map and allow you to interact with other real players in extensive multiplayer sessions (but that could make it like World of Warcraft, right?).

 Driving Your Car Around

-The Sims 5 should definitely have cars and actually, let people drive them.
+The Sims 5 should have cars and let people drive them.
 Game developers can no longer cook up silly stories on why they don't let players drive.
-There are so many RTS games and even old-school Sims games on an N-Gage phone allowed players to drive a bicycle.
-The ability to move between maps on a vehicle should make it more seamless, user-friendly just like how you do in a large game like Witcher 3.
+So many RTS games and even old-school Sims games on an N-Gage phone allowed players to ride a bicycle.
+The ability to move between maps on a vehicle should make it more seamless and user-friendly, just like how you do games like Witcher & GTA.

 Parenthood and Toddlers

-When the Sims 4 got released, players were very disappointed as it didn't have toddlers bundled in it and many basic gameplay features were reserved as an expansion pack.
-After a huge outrage, some of them were introduced back in as free updates.
-Parenthood and toddlers are expected to be available on the Sims 5 on launch date along with other popular features found in previous Sims games.
+When the Sims 4 was released, players were very disappointed as it didn't have toddlers bundled in it, and many basic gameplay features were reserved as an expansion pack.
+After a colossal outrage, some of them were introduced back in as free updates.
+Parenthood and toddlers are expected to be available on the Sims 5 on the launch date, along with other popular features in previous Sims games.

 Fully Customizable Characters and Aging System

-The ageing system in the Sims 4 is really bad and it has to be fixed in the new title.
-According to fans in forums, the new game powered by a completely revamped engine will allow players to completely modify the look of their characters from the skin, eye color, hair to tattoos, body type and so on.
+The aging system in Sims 4 is terrible and must be fixed in the new title.
+According to fans in forums, the new game, powered by a completely revamped engine, will allow players to completely modify the look of their characters, from the skin, eye color, and hair to tattoos, body type, and so on.
 It will give players a more immersive experience and the ability to distinguish themselves from the crowd.

 What to Avoid in the Sims 5?

-Publisher Electronic Arts and Maxis should definitely avoid a lot of mistakes they have made in their current game.
-More than Maxis, it is the publisher who should know that the Sims community will never appreciate things like microtransactions, even though they are fond of purchasing game packs, expansion packs and other DLCs that they keep releasing throughout its lifecycle.
+Publisher Electronic Arts and Maxis should avoid many mistakes they have made in their current game.
+More than Maxis, it is the publisher who should know that the Sims community will never appreciate things like microtransactions, even though they are fond of purchasing game packs, expansion packs, and other DLCs that they keep releasing throughout its lifecycle.

 Unnecessary Expansion Packs

-Forcing players to buy content which should have originally been in the base game is not at all appreciated.
-Most basic content should be available on launch date while exciting new expansion packs are always welcomed by the players who are willing to pay $20 or even more to play their favorite game.
-Battlefield V has removed premium pass as it segregated players and microtransactions was fixed in Battlefront II which is a good sign for the Sims 5 as EA is changing their route based on fan requests.
+Forcing players to buy content that should have originally been in the base game is not appreciated.
+Most basic content should be available on the launch date, while exciting new expansion packs are always welcomed by players willing to pay $20 or even more to play their favorite game.
+Battlefield V has removed the premium pass as it segregated players, and microtransactions were fixed in Battlefront II, which is a good sign for Sims 5 as EA is changing their route based on fan requests.

-The Sims 5 Will Also Focus on PS5 and the new Xbox Consoles
+The Sims 5 will also focus on the PS5 and the new Xbox Consoles.

-The upcoming game if released two years later will have all its attention towards newer consoles and designed to make full use of the hardware power rendered by existing consoles.
-The Xbox One X and PS4 Pro are the consoles of the future which has lots of untapped potential left.
-Many games that get released in the next two years or later will ditch the original consoles because they got released way back in 2013 and are running primitive hardware by now.
+The upcoming game, if released two years later, will have all its attention on newer consoles and will be designed to use the hardware power rendered by existing consoles fully.
+Many games released in the next two years or later will ditch the original consoles because they got released way back in 2013 and are running primitive hardware by now.